-And just as for any other specific risk, increase the political cost of searches
+And just as for any other specific risk, increase the political cost of searches a • The threat that during a search somebody may suffer physical or psychological harm.

 Use the equation and unfold each element as far as you can go.